qingzwang/qingzwang.github.io/_pages/about.md

 Dr. Qingzhong Wang now is a researcher in Baidu research.
 His research interests include **image captioning**, **vision & language** and **multimodality**.
 He received the Ph.D degree from [City University of Hong Kong](https://www.cs.cityu.edu.hk/) in 2021 supervised by [Prof. Antoni Chan](https://www.cs.cityu.edu.hk/~abchan/).
 He received the M.Eng and B.Eng from [Harbin Engineering University](http://www.hrbeu.edu.cn/) in 2016 and 2013, respectively.

 <span style="color:red">**[Opportunities] We are hiring interns now.
-If you are interested in medical imaging, video understanding and vision-language learning, please feel free to contact me.**</span>
+If you are interested in self-supervised learning, medical imaging, and vision-language learning, please feel free to contact me.**</span>

 News
 ======
+* [Aug.
+02, 2022] One paper is accepted by MLMI 2022 in conjunction with MICCAI 2022.
 * [Jun.
 03, 2022] One paper is accepted by MICCAI 2022.
 * [Apr.
 24, 2022] One paper is accepted by NeuroComputing.
 * [Mar.
 03, 2022] One paper is accepted by T-PAMI.